laurent22/joplin/readme/plugins.md

 ## Installing a plugin

 To install a plugin just search for the name of the plugin within the search box within the `Plugins` page of the [Configuration screen](https://github.com/laurent22/joplin/blob/dev/readme/config_screen.md).
-Typing a `space` will display all plugins or you can browse the repository by pressing the `Plugin tools` "gear" button and selecting `Browse all plugins`.
+Typing a <kbd>space</kbd> will display all plugins or you can browse the repository by pressing the `Plugin tools` "gear" button and selecting `Browse all plugins`.
 [Recommended plugins](https://github.com/joplin/plugins/blob/master/readme/recommended.md#recommended-plugins) are marked by a gold crown icon and have been vetted and recommended by the Joplin team.
 To install a plugin just press its `Install` button, the application will then require restarting to finish the installation and will prompt you to do so.